err53/err53/README.md

 <!-- - 🔭 I’m currently working on [a11ize](https://github.com/TakingITGlobal/a11ize) -->
 - 🌱 I’m currently learning containerization and Kubernetes
 - 💬 Ask me about React, Linux, or Open Source
+- 📫 How to reach me: Twitter @jhthenerd, or my email!
 - ⚡ Fun fact: I do photography as a hobby!

 <br/>